-3. Drink lot of water throughout the day.
+3. Drink a lot of water throughout the day.

 4. Don't eat when you are anxious, upset or on the run: Try to make meal-times relaxed occasions.
 Eating when you are stressed can interfere with digestion.

-5. Cut down foods known to cause gas: A food that produces painful gas in one person may not cause any gas symptoms in another.
-Common foods that can cause gas include broccoli, cauliflower, cabbage, onions, whole-wheat items, whole pulses, lentils, high fat foods and milk and certain dairy products.
+5. Cut down foods known to cause gas.
+Food that produces painful gas in one person may not cause any gas symptoms in another.
+Common foods that can cause gas include broccoli, cauliflower, cabbage, onions, whole-wheat items, whole pulses, lentils, high-fat foods, and milk and certain dairy products.

 Use a food diary and keep a careful record of what you eat and whether or not you experience gas afterward.
 You may find that your body can handle smaller amounts of gassy food without a problem.
 A dietitian can help you with eating a healthy diet.